NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Rovagug - Moderate Curse.md

 Your destructive rage seeks to remain unbound.

-Any armor you wear automatically becomes [[Conditions/Broken|Broken]].
+Any armor you wear automatically becomes [[Broken|Broken]].
 Other items in your possession occasionally become broken over time.

 *Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*